Leobrtl/thebus-rpc/README.md

 3. Open a terminal and type `node -v` to check if NodeJS is installed

 # Installing the modules
+1. Download the script on "Code" button and "Download ZIP"
+2. Extract to a folder on your computer
-1. Open a terminal and navigate to the folder where the package.json file is located
+3. Open a terminal and navigate to the folder where the package.json file is located
-2. Type `npm install` to install all the modules
+4. Type `npm install` to install all the modules

 # Running the script
 1. Open a terminal and navigate to the folder where the package.json file is located